 Status: Rare casual spring migrant statewide.
 Rare regular fall migrant statewide.
+Rare casual winter visitor.
 Accidental in summer.
-Accidental in winter.

 Documentation: Specimen: UNSM ZM7675, 1904 Omaha, Douglas Co.

 Taxonomy: The two former subspecies of Black Scoter M. nigra, were raised to species status, the American subspecies retaining the English name Black Scoter as M. americana and the Eurasian species Common Scoter M. nigra (Chesser et al 2017).